 Bulk, or all-in-one email, by definition is unsolicited email sent quickly in large quantities, and is recognized as an efficient, cost-effective, and environmentally friendly use of technology for facilitating communication within the NYIT community.
 The following policies and procedures provide guidance for the appropriate use of bulk email at NYIT, and when necessary, for the approval to send bulk email through the enterprise NYIT bulk email system.

-All-in-one emails are communications to the NYIT community at large or segments of the NYIT community (i.e., specific schools/campuses/populations), sent out by the Office of Communications and Marketing (C&M) or in the case of presidential communication, by the Office of the President.
+All-in-one emails are communications to the NYIT community at large or segments of the NYIT community (i.e., specific schools/campuses/populations), sent out by the Office of Strategic Communications and External Affairs (SCEA) or in the case of presidential communication, by the Office of the President.
 Email addresses within the enterprise system, which are broken down by campus, school, and audience, are updated daily via the Office of Information Technology and Infrastructure's (ITI) Data Warehouse.

 Generally speaking, bulk email is appropriate for:

 - Messages that relate to carrying out the business of the university (operational and emergency).